Brow Lift Surgery

 A low or sagging brow may project that an individual appears sad or tired, even when they are not.
 This trait may be a result of overactive muscles in the forehead and brow region, heredity, or natural aging.
-An endoscopic brow lift is a surgical procedure that can correct a low-position, sagging, or “hooded” brow and restores a more youthful appearance.
+Over time, the forehead can begin to droop and wrinkle, sometimes giving the appearance of a permanent scowl.
+A brow lift, also referred to as a forehead lift, is a surgical procedure that can correct a low-position, sagging, or “hooded” brow, eliminate deep wrinkles, and restore a more youthful appearance.

 - Reduce furrows and other signs of aging in the forehead and brow areas, creating a softer, relaxed and rejuvenated facial appearance.